Brazilian tax litigation. Strategic defense across instances.

 - Implementation of the adhesion process via REGULARIZE portal.

-Fee structure combines fixed component for analysis and procedural deployment with success fee tied to reduction obtained (% of taxpayer-favorable outcome).
-For high-value disputes (BRL 10M+), often majority success fee.
-For full diagnostic on litigation positioning, see book a 30-minute diagnostic.
+TaxUp does not run an off-the-shelf defense with a template brief.
+Each case receives its own technical analysis, aimed at identifying the most sustainable thesis and anticipating the Tax Authority's arguments.
+Where the same client faces successive assessments on similar points, the conduct is multi-year — designed to stop the same error from recurring.
+Fee structure combines a fixed component for analysis and procedural deployment with a success fee tied to the reduction obtained (% of taxpayer-favorable outcome).
+For high-value disputes (BRL 10M+), the success fee is often the larger share.
+For a full diagnostic on litigation positioning, see book a 30-minute diagnostic.

 TaxUp defense playbook — 4 stages